arangodb/docs/3.7/aql/functions-arangosearch.md

 Analyzer.
 It is recommended to use an Analyzer of type `ngram` with `preserveOriginal: false` and `min` equal to `max`.
 Increasing the ngram length will increase accuracy, but reduce error tolerance.
 In most cases a size of 2 or 3 will be a good choice.

+{% hint 'info' %}
+For correct operation of NGRAM_MATCH function the selected analyzer must have "position" feature enabled.
+{% endhint %}

 - **path** (attribute path expression\|string): the path of the attribute in a document or a string